CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/CONP_data_governance.md

+# Sharing Data on the CONP Portal — Information for Data Contributors

 *This serves as a practical guide, answering questions that researchers and research-ethics committees most often ask before depositing data on the [Canadian Open Neuroscience Platform (CONP) Portal](https://portal.conp.ca/index).*

-> Last reviewed: 2026-07-15.
+> Last reviewed: 2026-07-21.
 Policies evolve; always confirm current requirements on the [Share page](https://portal.conp.ca/share), the [FAQ](https://portal.conp.ca/faq), and the [Terms of Use](https://portal.conp.ca/index) before depositing.
 For case-specific guidance, use the CONP [“Contact Us” page](https://portal.conp.ca/contact_us).

 On this page: [At a glance](#glance) · [1.
 Access tiers](#s1) · [2.
 Authorization & sanctions](#s2) · [3.
 Deposit agreement & responsibilities](#s3) · [4.
 Upload conditions](#s4) · [5.
 Ethics Toolkit](#s5) · [6.
 How to upload](#s6) · [7.
 Quick answers](#s7) · [Sources](#sources)